enso-org/enso/doc/design/type-system/type-discipline.md

   by lazily generating the possible permutations of a function's signature at its use sites.
 This can be made to interact favourably with unification, much like for prolog.
+- Users need to explicitly run their contexts to provide the lifting.

 # Structural Type Shorthand
 In Luna, we want to be able to write a type-signature that represents types in